 Cost of Cyber Insurance

-In standalone cyber insurance, it is tough to just start pinning numbers on the cost of cyber insurance because it really depends on the industry someone is in.
+In standalone cyber insurance, it is tough to pin down the cost because it really depends on the industry someone is in.

 Here are the main driving factors of the cost of cyber insurance

-(2) Cybersecurity controls – this was discussed in the last few pages and this is certainly a big driver not just of the cost of insurance but the ability to access the right policy.
-If you have the proper controls in place, the cost of premiums will certainly go down.
+(2) Cybersecurity controls – this was discussed in the last few pages, and this is undoubtedly a significant driver not just of the cost of insurance but also of the ability to access the right policy.
+If you have the proper controls in place, the cost of premiums will undoubtedly go down.

-If you have the right cyber security controls not only will the premiums be lower, you will have digital accessibility where you can pick and choose the policy that handles claims in the way that’s most advantageous for you.
+If you have the proper cybersecurity controls, not only will the premiums be lower, but you will also have digital accessibility, allowing you to pick and choose the policy that handles claims in the way that’s most advantageous for you.
 You have access to all the different carriers out there.

-(3) Yearly revenue – this is a big driver of the cost of premiums because of it determines the cost of business interruption.
-Insurers want to know the financial repercussion if this business is down or slow for two months.
-It answers the question, “what is that going to equate to in claims?”
+(3) Yearly revenue – this is a significant driver of the cost of premiums because it determines the price of business interruption.
+Insurers want to know the financial repercussions if this business is down or slow for two months.
+It answers the question, “What is that going to equate to in claims?”

-If there is ransomware, the criminals – those very good ones – when they’re in the system, they will look at someone’s balance sheet and they can kind of say, “okay this data gives us sufficient reason to ask this certain amount of ransom.”
+If there is ransomware, the criminals—those very good ones—when they’re in the system, will look at someone’s balance sheet and say, “Okay, this data gives us sufficient reason to ask this certain amount of ransom.”

 (4) Claims history – insurers may use a company’s claims history as a reference.
-It is something that they will look at as if there has been an incident in the past three years.
+It is something they will examine as if there has been an incident in the past three years.

 Insurers have different ways to handle claims or reimbursements